X Scroll down for a list of DOs and Don'ts to help with Spelling.

 that copying words by hand is the best way to learn them...copying

 spelling words halves the learning rate compared to using

 letter tiles or a computer keyboard (RRF

-49 p21, also see link below) 'Writing helps in many ways.
+49 p21, also see handwriting links) 'Writing helps in many ways.
 First

 the physical act of forming the letters forces the child

 to look closely at the features that make one letter different

 from another...Second, writing letters (left to right) trains